josephstreeter/josephstreeter.github.io/docs/technology/activedirectory/Organizational-Units.md

 # Organizational Units

-Created: 2019-05-12 21:37:05 -0500

-Modified: 2019-05-13 11:27:57 -0500

----

-## Organizational Unit Structure

 An Organizational Unit (OU) is an Active Directory object that acts as a container for other objects.
 OUs have two primary purposes: application of policy and delegation of administrative tasks.
 Application of policy is accomplished through the linking of Group Policy Objects to the OU.
 Delegation of administration is accomplished by applying Access Control Lists to the OU that apply to rights and properties for the OU itself as well as objects contained in that OU.

+## Organizational Unit Structure

 There is often a tendency to create the OU structure to strictly mirror the organizational chart.
 In order to efficiently design the OU structure around administrative responsibility and Group Policy application the organizational data can be contained in the attributes of the user objects.